 White and Red – This Data Driven App Brings Wine from the Tablet to the Table

-Michael Cornford and the team at Data Driven Systems leveraged the flexibility of Alpha Anywhere’s mobile-optimized forms features to create an offline-enabled application (designed for use on tablet devices) to manage moving wines from commercial storage to their client’s wine cellar.
+Michael Cornford and the team at Data Driven Systems leveraged the flexibility of Alpha Anywhere’s mobile forms features to create a real-time, offline-enabled application (designed for use on tablet devices) to manage moving wines from commercial storage to their client’s wine cellar.

 The app utilizes the List Control, FormView, and ViewBox controls and client-side templating to deliver an interface that simplifies the wine movement process.
 Built in days instead of weeks or months, Data Driven Systems provided a powerful, flexible solution for their client that they continue to iterate on and refine with new enhancements.